Questions and Answers

-If you are found to be driving with a blood alcohol concentration over .08, refuse to provide a breath or blood sample to police, refuse to perform a physical coordination test or drug recognition evaluation, or refuse to follow a police officer’s instructions regarding either test, Manitoba’s tough impaired driving countermeasures will apply.
-These may include:
+- you refuse to perform a physical coordination test or drug recognition evaluation, or refuse to follow a police officer’s instructions regarding either test

 - being charged under the Criminal Code of Canada

-- a mandatory Impaired Driver Assessment at the Addictions Foundation of Manitoba (AFM) at your expense
+- a mandatory Impaired Driver Assessment at the AFM at the driver’s expense

 New drivers who violate any GDL restriction, are convicted of a driving offence or are involved in a collision may have their driving record reviewed by our Driver Improvement and Control Program to determine if an additional suspension or other sanctions should apply.
 Other sanctions can include a remedial driving course (at the driver’s expense) or additional driver’s licence restrictions.

 Drivers can appeal the licence suspension to the Licence Suspension Appeal Board on the grounds of exceptional hardship.